Xunnamius/xrelease/README.md

 }
 ```

-In this example, we used [exclusion pathspecs][21] to create a blacklist of
+In this example, we used [exclusion pathspecs][21] to create a denylist of
-paths we _didn't want_ instead of a whitelist of paths we do want.
+paths we _didn't want_ instead of an allowlist of paths we do want.
 Either
 approach is viable depending on project structure; however, using exclusions
 ensures important changes that happen outside the package's root directory (such
 as changes to a shared unpublished library) are considered by xrelease when